A

 They're

-disappearing fast, our childhood haunts; and places that held our shape when
+disappearing fast, our childhood haunts, and places that held our shape when

 little things had swollen meaning.

-machine hums and rattles, and never rests.
+all doing time.
+This damned machine hums and rattles, and never rests.

 contents